CHAPTER 13

 (a) Instituto Mexicano de Tecnología del Agua (Mexican Water Technology

-- Secretaría de Salud (Ministry of Health), includes:
+1. Secretaría de Salud (Ministry of Health) and the following entities:

 (d) Centro Nacional de la Transfusión Sanguínea (National Blood Transfusion